eanderson-ei/gtm-apps/apps/map-viewer/README.md

      * Provide the hyperlink to each asset in the *Asset Link* column.
      * Define the
 4. Create a new Google Apps Script project and copy the Apps Script code found in the `scripts/standalone` directory.
 We recommend using `clasp`, see guidance below.
+5. Update the variable `DIRECTORYURL` in `Code.gs` with the URL of your copy of the Data Inventory template.

 *The Data Inventory template includes a containerized version of the Data Catalog that adds a **Search** menu and *Search Datasets* menu item to launch the search bar as a modal dialog.
 See that project for more information.